stephendade/aprilmav/README.md

 ArduPilot requires a good velocity estimate from AprilMAV.
 This can be graphed via the xxx MAVLink messages.

+``process_test.py`` can used in a static scence to confirm the detected distance is correct and the distance stability.

 ``geo_test.py`` can be used to output a csv file showing the postion and velocity values for analysis.
 This analysis is best when with an image capture set of the vehicle moving at a constant velocity in 1 direction.

 If the velocity numbers are too noisy, the following options will help: